|Loc: mid-south coast Anacapa Island

 In calm conditions, yachts anchor 100 yards off the shore all along East and Middle Anacapa.
 That’s in VERY calm conditions.
 If it’s not glassy, we poke into East Fish Camp.

 Stand-off from the shore at least quarter mile or more to avoid rocks that uncover near datum.
 We generally anchor east of the area that.
 That puts us about one-third of the way from the N-S headland to E-W part of the island.

 Take a tour of the anchorage and spot the rocks indicated on the chart and the two drying areas (green areas on the chart) before dropping your hook.

 The bottom is Sand and Shell and is a good holding ground.

 There is not much room to swing here and if you anchor in very close, setting a second anchor would be prudent.
 In any event, we always remain alert for wind shifts created by the headland and are always ready to bail out.

 Most locals don’t think it’s a good idea to overnight here.
 The first time I was tempted to do it, I found a 60+ foot yacht anchored on an all-chain rode just about where the ‘E’ in East Fish Camp is located on the chart.

 The wind had come up from the WSW rather suddenly and the 20+ foot inflatable he had tied astern was flying like a party balloon.
 And he was, as you’ve probably figured, on a lee shore.

-Visitors are allowed on Middle Anacapa (where East Fish Camp is) by permit only and when accompanied by a park ranger.
+Visitors are otherwise allowed on East and West Anacapa, but Middle Anacapa is by permit only and when accompanied by a park ranger.
 I’ve never seen anyone up there.

 If you have new or amplifying information concerning this anchorage or the surrounding area, please contact Capt.
 Dan.
 His e-mail link and phone are top left.